Cate Jones, VHS 1976 Innovator, Community Builder

 Linda Baker, VHS 1969, 3rd Generation Vic High

-Moving home to Victoria after 38 years in the Coquitlam area, Linda helped organize the Class of 1969 50th reunion, and has been Vic High Alumni Board Secretary since November 2018, Communications Lead since 2020, and volunteers in the Vic High Archives & Museum.
+Moving home to Victoria after 38 years in the Coquitlam area, Linda helped organize the Class of 1969 50th reunion, and has been a member of the Vic High Alumni Board since November 2018, Communications Lead since 2020, and volunteers in the Vic High Archives & Museum.

 Her professional and volunteer background includes